2025Activity reportProject-TeamASCII

 Participants: Josselin Garnier.

-Several INRIA teams, including ASCII, are involved in the CIROQUO Research & Industry Consortium – Consortium Industrie Recherche pour l'Optimisation et la QUantification d'incertitude pour les données Onéreuses – (Industry Research Consortium for the Optimization and QUantification of Uncertainty for Onerous Data).
-Josselin Garnier is the INRIA Saclay representative on the steering committee.
+Several Inria teams, including ASCII, are involved in the CIROQUO Research & Industry Consortium – Consortium Industrie Recherche pour l'Optimisation et la QUantification d'incertitude pour les données Onéreuses – (Industry Research Consortium for the Optimization and QUantification of Uncertainty for Onerous Data).
+Josselin Garnier is the Inria Saclay representative on the steering committee.

-The principle of the CIROQUO Research & Industry Consortium is to bring together academic and technological research partners to solve problems related to the exploitation of numerical simulators, such as code transposition (how to go from small to large scale when only small-scale simulations are possible), taking into account the uncertainties that affect the result of the simulation, validation and calibration (how to validate and calibrate a computer code from collected experimental data).
-This project is the result of a simple observation: industries using computer codes are often confronted with similar problems during the exploitation of these codes, even if their fields of application are very varied.
+This project is the result of a simple observation: industries using computer codes are often confronted with similar problems during the exploitation of these codes, even if their fields of application are very diverse.
 Indeed, the increase in the availability of computing cores is counterbalanced by the growing complexity of the simulations, whose computational times are usually of the order of an hour or a day.
 In practice, this limits the number of simulations.
 This is why the development of mathematical methods to make the best use of simulators and the data they produce is a source of progress.
 The experience acquired over the last thirteen years in the DICE and ReDICE projects and the OQUAIDO Chair shows that the formalization of real industrial problems often gives rise to first-rate theoretical problems that can feed scientific and technical advances.
-The creation of the CIROQUO Research & Industry Consortium, led by the Ecole Centrale de Lyon and co-animated with the IFPEN, follows these observations and responds to a desire for collaboration between technological research partners and academics in order to meet the challenges of exploiting large computing codes.

 Scientific approach.
 The limitation of the number of calls to simulators implies that some information – even the most basic information such as the mean value, the influence of a variable or the minimum value of a criterion – cannot be obtained directly by the usual methods.
 The international scientific community, structured around computer experiments and uncertainty quantification, took up this problem more than twenty years ago, but a large number of problems remain open.
 On the academic level, this is a dynamic field which is notably the subject of the French CNRS Research Group MascotNum since 2006 and renewed in 2020.

 Composition.
 The CIROQUO Research & Industry Consortium aims to bring together a limited number of participants in order to make joint progress on test cases from the industrial world and on the upstream research that their treatment requires.
-The overall approach that the CIROQUO Research & Industry Consortium will focus on is metamodeling and related areas such as experiment planning, optimization, inversion and calibration.
-IRSN, STORENGY, CEA, IFPEN, BRGM are the Technological Research Partners.
-Mines Saint-Etienne, Centrale Lyon, CNRS, UCA, UPS, UT3 and Inria are the Academic Partners of the consortium.
+The overall approach that it will focus on is metamodeling and related areas such as experiment planning, optimization, inversion and calibration.
+IRSN, STORENGY, CEA, IFPEN, and BRGM are the Technological Research Partners and Mines Saint-Etienne, Centrale Lyon, CNRS, UCA, UPS, UT3 and Inria the Academic Partners of the consortium.

 Scientific objectives.
 On the practical level, the expected impacts of the project are a concretization of the progress of numerical simulation by a better use of computational time, which allows the determination of better solutions and associated uncertainties.
 On the theoretical level, this project will allow to create an emulation around the major scientific locks of the discipline such as code transposition/calibration/validation, modeling for complex environments, or stochastic codes.
-In each of these scientific axes, a particular attention will be paid to the large dimension.
+In each of these scientific axes, a particular attention will be paid to large dimensions.
 Real problems sometimes involve several tens or hundreds of inputs.
 Methodological advances will be proposed to take into account this additional difficulty.
 The work expected from the consortium differs from the dominant research in machine learning by specificities linked to the exploration of expensive numerical simulations.
 However, it seems important to build bridges between the many recent developments in machine learning and the field of numerical simulation.

-- the contribution of common scientific skills thanks to regular training in mathematics and computer science;
+- The contribution of common scientific skills thanks to regular training in mathematics and computer science,

-- the recognition of the Consortium at the highest level thanks to publications in international journals and the diffusion of free reference software.
+- The recognition of the Consortium at the highest level thanks to publications in international journals and the diffusion of free reference software.

 9.2 Collaboration with EdF on industrial risks

-The failure of such systems occurs when physical variables (temperature, pressure, water level) exceed a certain critical threshold.
-Typically, these variables enter this critical region only when several components of the system are deteriorated.
-Therefore, in order to estimate the probability of system failure, it is necessary to model jointly the behavior of the components and of the physical variables.
-For this purpose, a model based on a Deterministic Markovian Piecewise Process (DMPP) is used.
-The platform called PYCATSHOO has been developed by EDF to simulate this type of process.
+For this purpose, a model based on Piecewise Deterministic Markovian Piecewise Processes (PDMP) is devised and used.
+The platform called PYCATSHOO has been developed by EDF in order to simulate this type of process.
 This platform allows to estimate the probability of failure of the system by Monte Carlo simulation as long as the probability of failure is not too low.
-When the probability becomes too low, the classical Monte Carlo estimation method, which requires a lot of simulations to estimate the probabilities of rare events, is much too slow to execute in our context.
-It is necessary to use methods using fewer simulations to estimate the probability of system failure: variance reduction methods.
-Among the variance reduction methods are "importance sampling" and "splitting" methods, but these methods present difficulties when used with PDMPs.
+When the probability becomes too low, the classical Monte Carlo estimation method requires a very large number of simulations in order to estimate the probabilities of such rare events, and is much too slow to be used in our context.
+It is then necessary to use methods using fewer simulations to estimate the probability of system failure, such as variance reduction methods.
+Among the variance reduction methods are “importance sampling” and “splitting” methods, but these methods present difficulties when used with PDMPs.

 10 Partnerships and cooperations